GregRos/safr/Rules/Glory.md

-> Every pair of lips that speaks your name,
+> Every song sung in your name,
-> heats the forge, kindles a flame.
+> heats the forge, kindles a flame;
->
 > Every banner and every myth,
-> they form the blade, bind the sheath.
+> they form the blade, they bind the sheath;
->
 > The hilt is braided with your dearest scars
 > joined by a pommel of fallen stars.
 >